THE SUN GATE

 The history behind the Sun Gate

-The Sun Gate or Inti Punku was a kind of control gate for people entering and leaving the Inca City of Machu Picchu.
+The Sun Gate or Inti Punku was a control gate for people entering and leaving the Inca City of Machu Picchu.
 Because of its remote and strategic location, it is believed that Machu Picchu only welcomed guests from the elite of the empire.

 How to get to the Sun Gate?